DDMAL/MEI2Volpiano/README.md

 `python driver.py -mei filename1.mei filename2.mei`

-To output the volpiano string(s) to a text file, use the `--e` flag as such
+To output the volpiano string(s) to a text file, use the `-export` flag as such

 `python driver.py -mei filename1.mei -export`